Stewart Copeland: Curved Air (1975–1976)

 Returning to England, Copeland worked as road manager for the progressive rock band Curved Air's 1974 reunion tour, and then as drummer for the band during 1975 and 1976.
 The band kicked off with a European tour, which started poorly.
 Band leader Darryl Way, a notorious perfectionist, grew impatient with the struggling of his bandmates, especially novice drummer Copeland.
 Then, for reasons no one could pinpoint, the musicians suddenly "clicked" with each other and the band caught fire, quickly becoming a popular and acclaimed live act.

-However, Curved Air has still been doing concerts in 2022, with its original singer Sonja Kristina, so although members change, the band cannot be classified as broken up.
-Live recent concerts from Curved Air such as this one in Rio de Janeiro, can be found on YouTube.
+Eventually, Way left the band and after months of gradually losing steam, Curved Air broke up so quietly that, by singer Sonja Kristina's recollections, most of the music press wrote off the band's absence as a "sabbatical".
+Copeland formed the Police and Kristina and Way both pursued solo careers.
+Kristina and Copeland maintained the close personal relationship they'd formed while bandmates and were married in 1982.